AlastairTaft/draft-js-editor/README.md

   - `onImageClick` fired when the image icon is clicked, see ImageUpload example in the examples folder
   - `blockTypes` Map block types to components
+  - `onChange` Fired when the editor content is changed, the first paramater passed back is an [`editorState`](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html) object.
-  - `content` Pass in the value returned from getContent to hydrate an existing state, this is useful when you want to persist the editor's content to storage.
+  - `[`editorState`](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html)` Pass in an editorState to restore an existing state.
   - `readOnly` Make the editor read only

+## Saving the state

+If you need to persist the editor state somewhere there are two useful methods that are part of the draft-js library that will let you convert to and from a string, ['convertFromRaw'](https://facebook.github.io/draft-js/docs/api-reference-data-conversion.html#convertfromraw) and ['convertToRaw'](https://facebook.github.io/draft-js/docs/api-reference-data-conversion.html#converttoraw)

+These methods require a [`ContentState`](https://facebook.github.io/draft-js/docs/api-reference-content-state.html) which you can obtain by calling [`getCurrentContent`](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html#getcurrentcontent) on the editorState returned from the `onChange` event.